skupperproject/skupper-example-camel-integration/README.md

 It contains the following components:

-* A Twitter Camel integration that searches in the Twitter feed for results containing the word "skupper" (public).
+* A Twitter Camel integration that searches in the Twitter feed for results containing the word `skupper` (public).

-* A PosgresSQL Camel sink that receives the data from the Twitter Camel router and sends it to the database (public).
+* A PostgreSQL Camel sink that receives the data from the Twitter Camel router and sends it to the database (public).

 * A PostgreSQL database that contains the results (private).